QingChuanWS/TensorflowLiteMicro/README_en.md

 ## 4. Matters needing attention

-- About ʻUsing Tensorflow Lite CMSIS NN operations` option:
+- About `Using Tensorflow Lite CMSIS NN operations` option:
-  - At present, CMSIS's optimization of operators is mainly for the calculation and optimization of cores above ARM Cortex M4 (which are equipped with DSP, FPU and other hardware acceleration components).It is not recommended to apply this option to MCUs below M4.
+  - At present, CMSIS's optimization of operators is mainly for the calculation and optimization of cores above ARM Cortex M4 (which are equipped with DSP, FPU and other hardware acceleration components).
+It is not recommended to apply this option to MCUs below M4.
-  - Currently, the operator optimization of CMSIS only supports M series MCUs, A series, R series does not recommend this option.
+  - Currently, the operator optimization of CMSIS only supports M series MCUs, ARM A series, R series does not recommend this option.
   - At present, the CMSIS NN operator is still in the testing stage, and there may be problems.
 - This software package occupies 16KB RAM space at runtime, and the built-in speech recognition case occupies a total of 22KB memory at runtime. **Please pay attention to modify the size of the main function stack and the memory management algorithm through menuconfig!**